alqeren1/Sismedikal_Website/README.md

 ## Overview

-Commissioned by Sismedikal, this website was built to showcase their IVF products and services in a modern and user-friendly manner.
+Commissioned by Sismedikal, this website was built to showcase their IVF products and services in a modern and user friendly manner.
 Leveraging React and Next.js, the project emphasizes fast load times, SEO-friendly pages, and a smooth user experience across all devices.

 ## Technologies Used